Kagebounshin/skateshop/TESTING.md

 - "As a first time visitor, I want the site to be well structred the sites features should be where there expected to be."
     - The navigationbar is at the top, where I can use a searchbar, go to account pages, see bag, and navigate between categorys.
     - Buttons having a consitancy in coloring.
-    - Footer has extra information.
+    - Footer is at the bottom and has extra information for the user.

 - "As a first time visitor, I would like the site to look clean and modern.
 Good color matching, readble texts etc."
     - The text is easy to read, the color matching is good and consistant.